 SALARY: Please submit salary request with resume and /or application submission

 Partners For Quality Inc. (PFQ) is a private, non-profit organization based in Robinson Township.
 Partners For Quality provides administrative management to five subsidiary organizations that support local individuals with intellectual & developmental disabilities and behavioral health challenges.
 PFQ’s management services include Fiscal (including payroll), HR, IT and Communications – thus allowing subsidiaries to focus on their day-to-day priorities.
 Our subsidiaries include Allegheny Children’s Initiative, Citizen Care, Exceptional Adventures, Milestone Centers and the Partners For Quality Foundation.
 Through these subsidiaries, we provide community-based supports and services to 5,000 adults and children with intellectual disabilities and behavioral health challenges in Allegheny County.

-The Accountant (General Ledger) is responsible to the Controller for the financial related duties of Partners For Quality and all subsidiary organizations.
+The Controller is responsible to the Chief Financial Officer for the financial related duties of Partners For Quality and all subsidiary divisions.
 Duties include, but are not limited to:

-- Responsible for monthly and fiscal year-end closing journal entries for all corporations
+- Responsible for journal entries for all corporations

-- Assist with annual budget development for all corporations
+- Assist with annual budget preparation for all corporations

 - Maintenance of accounting policies and procedures

 - Understanding and compliance with GAAP and all Agency Policies and Procedures